Best ice cream waffles in Singapore

 Website | Full list of outlets

-Burnt Cones originally opened in Sunset Way end-2020, and it quickly became a hotspot for those looking to satisfy their sugar cravings, with multiple outlets opening islandwide.
-The cafe is best known for their rich gelato flavours and their house-made cones (of which you can choose the level of crispiness), but they also have waffles if you prefer.
+Burnt Cones originally opened in Sunset Way in late 2020, and it quickly became a hotspot for those looking to satisfy their sugar cravings, with multiple outlets opening islandwide.
+The cafe is best known for their rich gelato flavours and their house-made cones, but they also have waffles if you prefer.
 Ice creams start at a scoop (from $5), of which we highly recommend both the Pistachio and Ube.
 Their Buttermilk Waffles ($7) are great for fans of crispy waffles, as the charred exterior offers some crunch when making way for the pillowy middle.
 Prices differ according to outlet.

 Burnt Cones is not a halal-certified eatery.